macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

    1. Test OpenLP by loading the first item in the service by...
       ![](images/placeholder.png)

-   2. Blank the screen by clicking the blank button in OpenLP
+   2. Blank the screen by clicking the *blank* button in OpenLP
       ![](images/placeholder.png)
       or by hitting '.' on the keyboard (it's marked with green masking tape)

 5. Make sure the power bar below the podium is turned on.

-6. ...
+6. Make sure the pulpit mic is turned on and the reciever on top of the podium is on and set to channel 2.

 When the Projector is on and both OpenLP and Discord are started up (this may take a little while since these are older laptops) it's time to connect Discord to the auditorium audio and set up the projector screen streaming (VNC connection) on Discord.